Macartney Embassy: Beijing

 The embassy reached Beijing on 21 August.
 It was escorted to a residence north of Beijing, near the Old Summer Palace.
 The British were not permitted to leave the premises for the duration of their stay.
 Wanting to be closer to China's political centre, Macartney received permission from Zhengrui to move to a different residence in Beijing, which had been intended to house the embassy after the meeting with the emperor.
-In Beijing, responsibility for the embassy on the Chinese side would be shared between Zhengrui and two other officials: Jin Jian (金簡), a minister of public works, and his vice minister Yiling'a.
+In Beijing, responsibility for the embassy on the Chinese side would be shared between Zhengrui and two other officials: Jin Jian (金簡), a minister of public works, and his vice minister Yiling'a(伊齡阿).
 The gifts brought by the embassy were stored amongst other tribute items in the throne room at the Old Summer Palace, which Macartney was the first Briton to visit.
 Barrow and Dinwiddie were responsible for assembling and arranging the gifts.
 The most important item, the planetarium, was so complex that it took 18 days to assemble.

 On 24 August, legate Zhengrui brought a letter to Macartney from Sir Erasmus Gower, who reported that the ships of the embassy had reached Zhoushan as ordered.
 Macartney replied with instructions for Gower to continue on to Guangzhou, but Zhengrui secretly forwarded the letter to the emperor at Rehe instead of dispatching it to Zhoushan.
 Several men aboard the Lion had died of disease in August, and the squadron stopped in Zhoushan to recuperate.
 Having received word that the British ships were beset with illness, Qianlong instructed the viceroy of Zhejiang to ensure the British were quarantined at Zhoushan.
 The court reprimanded Zhengrui regarding his forwarding of Macartney's letter.
 An imperial edict written by Heshen, a member of the Grand Council and a favourite of the emperor, stipulated that Zhengrui was not to make reports alone without the signatures of Jin Jian and Yiling'a, nor make decisions unilaterally.
+Heshen is now regarded as the most corrupt official in Chinese history.
+The Jiaqing Emperor realised this in 1796 after the abdication of Qianlong and forced him to commit suicide.
+As an official, Heshen acquired silver worth an estimated US$270 billion.
+Heshen's insistence that the British pay for tea in silver would frustrate trade for the next half century.
 As was typical of imperial edicts, the letter contained commentary in vermilion ink by the emperor's own hand.
 Calling Zhengrui "contemptible and ridiculous", Qianlong ordered him to send Macartney's letter to the viceroy of Zhejiang so the British vessels could leave Zhoushan.

 All members of the embassy except Barrow and Dinwiddie were moved to their new quarters in central Beijing on 26 August, as Macartney had requested.